Investing in the Future - Middlefork School

 Has the District demonstrated fiscal responsibility?

 Yes.
 District 29 has a strong record of fiscal responsibility, consistently managing its budget to sustain high-quality programs and facilities while safeguarding taxpayer interests.
 Notably, Sunset Ridge School was built without a referendum, funded through operating surpluses and capital lease certificates.
-The District’s Finance/Facility Committee plays a key role in reviewing and overseeing financial decisions.
+The District’s Finance/Facilities Committee plays a key role in reviewing and overseeing financial decisions.
 As a result of its prudent financial practices, the District has consistently earned Financial Recognition status—the highest rating awarded by the Illinois State Board of Education.

 What is the estimated tax impact?

-A tax calculator is available at sunsetridge29.org/proposal. -
+A tax calculator is available at sunsetridge29.org/proposal.

 How would project updates be communicated?